cailleach1310/ares-pentraits-plugin/README.md

 #### achievements
 The plugin comes with two predefined trait achievements, 'checked_trait' and 'critical_check'.
 More can be added here.

+#### min_traits
+The minimum value for a trait in chargen is 4.
+You can change the value here.

+#### max_traits
+The maximum value for a trait in chargen is 15.
+You can change the value here.

+#### trait_points
+Trait points for chargen are 10 by default, but this is configurable.

 #### shortcuts
 'traits' has been defined as shortcut for 'trait/list'.
 You can add more shortcuts here.